Keynote Speaker: Aru Shiney-Ajay

 Rachna Dhingra is known for her work in Bhopal with survivors from the world’s worst industrial disaster – the gas leak from Union Carbide’s plant that has killed 20,000 people since 1984.
 A compassionate, determined and resourceful leader, Rachna moved to Bhopal from Ann Arbor in January 2003.
 Since then, she has immersed herself in the work of obtaining compensation to survivors, initiating efforts for clean drinking water, generating employment, and mobilizing local and global communities.

-Rachna joined AID Ann Arbor chapter in 1999, when she was an undergraduate studying business administration.
+Rachna joined the AID Ann Arbor chapter in 1999 when she was an undergraduate studying business administration.
 Always interested in developmental issues, she found a perfect outlet in AID.
 Her no-nonsense talk and her limitless energy became legendary.
-She developed an interest towards activist and women’s issues, keenly following the struggles in the Narmada valley and in Bhopal.
+She developed an interest in activist and women’s issues, keenly following the struggles in the Narmada valley and in Bhopal.
 In Ann Arbor, she and other AID volunteers set up the Bhopal Action Network to echo the concerns not only of the Bhopal survivors, but also those of survivors from chemical disasters all over the world.
 This network has been a continuous thorn in the side of Dow Chemical, located a short distance away from the university in Midland, Michigan.
 After graduation, Rachna joined Accenture where her first client, ironically, was Dow Chemical!
-After just a few months in this job, she followed her passion and quit to join the peoples’ struggle in Bhopal.
+After just a few months in this job, she followed her passion and quit to join the people’s struggle in Bhopal.

-While a graduate student at University of Maryland, Ravi Kuchimanchi founded the Association for India’s Development (AID) in 1991 with the vision “problems are interconnected, so must be the solution.”
-AID has matured into a volunteer movement for sustainable, holistic development with 30 chapters in USA, and AID-Australia, AID-UK and AID-India.
+While a graduate student at the University of Maryland, Ravi Kuchimanchi founded the Association for India’s Development (AID) in 1991 with the vision “problems are interconnected, so must be the solution.”
+AID has matured into a volunteer movement for sustainable, holistic development with 30 chapters in the USA, and AID-Australia, AID-UK, and AID-India.
 It brings highly skilled professionals such as the Non-Resident Indian community, to partner with the poor, and underprivileged so that there is a deeper understanding of causes beyond the mere symptoms of poverty.
 Ravi was recognized by the American Physical Society (APS) with the Andrei Sakharov Prize in 2018 for “outstanding leadership and/or achievements of scientists in upholding human rights.”